How many interesting and trivia facts about Sardinia do you know?

 Another feature that’s common in Sardinia but really rare in other parts of Europe is the secular olive trees.
 They can be found inside several forests and are, to put it simply, huge.

-Some are thought to have lived thousands of years and are among the symbols of the island.
-One of the most famous ones is the Luras Olive in Gallura: it is said to be 4000 years old!
+Some have lived thousands of years and are among the symbols of the island.
+One of the most famous ones is the Luras Olive in Gallura: it is 4000 years old (or so they say)!

 There are three National Parks in Sardinia